EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-08-what-i-learned.md

 ---
-title: 'What I learned working with a Lead Software Engineer'
+title: 'What I learned working with a more experienced Software Engineer'
 date: 2023-12-08
 permalink: /posts/2023/12/08/what-i-learned/
 tags: